Bryan Green

 Bryan Alexander Green (born 30 June 1957) is a former Australian politician.
 He was the leader of the parliamentary Labor Party in Tasmania from 2014 to 2017, and a member of the Tasmanian House of Assembly in the electorate of Braddon from 1998 to 2017.

 Early life

-A native of New South Wales, Green was born in Wollongong.
+A native of New South Wales, Green was born in Wollongong on June 30, 1957.
 His family later moved to George Town, Tasmania and then to Burnie, Tasmania, where he attended Burnie High School and Burnie Technical College.

 From 1974 to 1993, he worked as a machinist for the Burnie mills of Australian Paper.
 He then spent three years as an electorate officer for Senator Kay Denman, and then several years as a state organiser for the Australian Manufacturing Workers Union (AMWU).